-During Google I/O 2017, Google introduced the Android Architecture Components – a collection of libraries that helps developers creating applications.
+During Google I/O 2017, Google introduced the Android Architecture Components – a collection of libraries that helps developers create applications.
 It includes:

-While developing app with Room, we need to implement all of three main components:
+While developing an app with Room, we need to implement all of three main components:

-Communication between these three components is shown on figure below:
+Communication between these three components is shown in the figure below: